-International travel is currently almost impossible.
-But, a new generation of travelers are hitting the open road to enjoy an amazing summer holiday at their own pace.
+With limited travel options at the moment, those with an itch to getaway are hitting the open road to enjoy an amazing vacation at their own pace.
 RV travel allows family and friends to share special moments in a relaxed atmosphere.
-In this article, we’ll discuss how to stay safe on the road and get moving quickly again after a breakdown.
+In this article, we’ll discuss common issues you may come across when traveling by RV and how to stay safe on the road.

 Why RVs Are Suddenly Trendy